For You — Mind

 If you're struggling with mental health challenges, burnout, or feeling overwhelmed, please reach out to a qualified mental health professional.
 You don't have to face it alone.
 This content is for informational purposes and is not a substitute for professional mental health care.

 That's how burnout works in this trade.
-It doesn't hit you all at once.
-It erodes you so slowly that by the time you recognize it, you've already made the decision to leave.
+It doesn't hit all at once.
+It erodes so slowly that by the time a tech recognizes it, they've already made the decision to leave.

 What Chronic Burnout Does to the Brain

 Burnout isn't just "being tired."
-Research published in Translational Psychiatry and related neuroimaging studies show that chronic occupational burnout is associated with measurable changes in brain structure and function:
+Neuroimaging studies on chronic occupational burnout have found it is associated with measurable changes in brain structure and function:

 • Thinning of the prefrontal cortex.
 The part of your brain responsible for complex reasoning, planning, and emotional control literally gets thinner with sustained burnout.